ArianeBeaudin/arianebeaudin.github.io/about.md

 * Tarot reading/counseling
 * Coding and database work, I especially enjoy Python, Neo4j and everything Linux based

-If you want to know more about me, hire me or collaborate with me, you can send an email at ariane.beaudin@hotmail.com.
+If you want to know more about me, hire me or collaborate with me, you can send an email at ariane.beaudin@hotmail.com or DM me on [Instagram](https://www.instagram.com/ariane.beaudin/).

 And I'll leave you on this wannabe portfolio of mine.
 Au plaisir!